 1. The permittee shall report any noncompliance which may endanger human health or the environment.
-The permittee is required to provide an oral report by directly speaking with an EPA staff person within 24 hours from the time the permittee becomes aware of the circumstances.
-If the permittee is unsuccessful in reaching a staff person, the permittee shall provide notification by 9 a.m. on the first business day following the noncompliance.
-The permittee shall notify EPA at the following telephone numbers:
+The permittee is required to provide an oral report by directly speaking with an EPA and Guam EPA staff person within 24 hours from the time the permittee becomes aware of the noncompliance.
+If the permittee is unsuccessful in reaching a staff person, the permittee shall provide oral notification by 9 a.m.
+Chamorro Standard Time on the first business day following the noncompliance.
+The permittee shall notify EPA and Guam EPA at the following telephone numbers:

-U.S. Environmental Protection Agency CWA Compliance Office (ENF-3-1) (415) 972-3577
+U.S. Environmental Protection Agency Wastewater Section, Enforcement Division (ENF-3-1) (415) 972-3577 been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.